Swrup/permap/README.md

 # Permap

-Permap is a open source geo-message-board software written in OCaml.
+Permap is an open source geo-message-board software written in OCaml.

 Permap was initially made to be a gardening/permaculture forum.
 Permap's aim is to help people find friends with similar interests around them